family

 Linkedin

-Developed a fuzzy string match algorithm with the same results as Damerau-Levenshtein, but faster.
+Developed a faster fuzzy string match algorithm with the same results as Damerau-Levenshtein.
 The graph below shows the results of searching the complete works of William Shakespeare (1, 5, 10, 50, and 100 copies) with 5 randomly selected words (from the work) of lengths 7 to 10 characters with a limit distance of 2.

 Speed Up Fast Match vs Damerau-Levenshtein

-From this feature, MailBurst grew into a sohpisticated email routing tool, supporting features not possible with the mail server alone.
+MailBurst grew into a sohpisticated email routing tool, adding features not possible with the mail server alone.
 A year later, it loaned its surname to its younger sibling: ZipBurst™.

 ZipBurst

-ZipBurst, written in C from scratch, is a powerful, multi-threaded NoSQL, Multi-Version Concurency Control (MVCC) database/search engine with some relational and location-based components.
-It facilitated the creation of many location-based and non-location-based data driven web solutions.
+ZipBurst, written in C from scratch, is a powerful, multi-threaded NoSQL, Multi-Version Concurency Control (MVCC) database/search engine with relational and geo/location-based components.
+It facilitated the creation of location-based and non-location-based data driven web solutions.

 ZipBurst was licensed for many websites and hosted at ZipServe.com.
 It was also licensed by Apple to run the "Where to Buy" feature for Apple.com US & Canada: 2003-2009, The Apple Consultants Program and for seminars within Apple from 2001-2011.